Lisergishnu/gatitos-delight/README.md

 For the captions in the app I used the [Tiresias Infofont](https://www.fontsquirrel.com/fonts/tiresias-infofont) because is designed for visually impaired people - and I also think it looks nice 😄.
 With a pallete generator I picked some colors and made an splash screen.

 The design I came up with is a very simple navigation bar with three tabs: Cats, where you will rate cats, breeds, where you can choose a breed and sample cats; and an about screen.
+I laydown in Sketch also hotspots so I can test the flow of the app as I design it.
+I find that that saves time in the long run.